 Note: My definition of purge – sell, donate, repurpose or throw away items as you see fit!!

-- Take them all out of the drawer, sorting into like groups ie. put all tongs together, wooden spoons together etc.
+- Take all your kitchen utensils out of the drawer, sorting into like groups ie. put all tongs together, wooden spoons together etc.

-- Donate an (that are in good condition) you have doubled up that you know you won’t use anymore
+- Donate any (that are in good condition) you have doubled up that you know you won’t use anymore.

-- Tidily place them back into the drawer nice and organised.
+- Tidily place them back into the drawer.

 HOW TO ORGANISE THE UTENSIL DRAWER